evmos/academy/docs/developers/guides/trace-transactions.md

 # Trace Transactions

-Learn how to trace transactions and blocks on Evmos. {synopsis}
+Learn how to trace transactions and blocks on Evmos.

 This guide will cover the following topics: